atharvjain-png/Repo01/README.md

 I created a nested list and copied it using `list()`.
 After changing the copied list, the original list also changed.
-This happens because `list()` makes a shallow copy, so inner lists are shared.
+This happens because `list()` makes a partial copy, so inner lists are shared.

 # Task 4: Commit Hash Change